 Factors Driving the Wichita Housing Market

-- Economic Base: Stability remains anchored by the aerospace industry, with major employers such as Spirit AeroSystems and Textron Aviation supporting the workforce.
+- Economic Base: Stability is anchored by the aerospace industry, with major employers such as Spirit AeroSystems and Textron Aviation supporting the workforce.

-- Affordability: Overall housing in Wichita is approximately 34.7% less expensive than the national average.
+- Affordability Advantage: Overall housing in Wichita remains notably less expensive than the national average, anchoring structural demand from out-of-state inbound buyers.

 Tips for Buyers, Sellers, and Investors